Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_sqlsrv_winsrv_defender/_index.md

   ![Screenshot showing Azure portal deployment of Jumpstart scenario](./portaldeploy.png)

   > **Note:** Use SQL Server Edition parameter to deploy SQL Server Standard or Enterprise edition on the Hyper-V guest VM.
 Supported values are Developer, Standard, and Enterprise.
-Default is Developer edition.
-Azure Arc-enabled SQL Server features such as performance metrics requires Standard or Enterprise edition.
+The default is the Developer edition.
+Azure Arc-enabled SQL Server features such as performance metrics require Standard or Enterprise edition.

   ![Screenshot showing Azure portal deployment creation of Jumpstart scenario](./portaldeploy-create.png)